for Cold Climate Housing and much more

 Now, of all the tools and gadgets for cleaning up after painting, my favourite is the spinner.
 You can put paint rollers on it, or paint brushes into its grips, then hold it down inside a garbage can and spin off all the excess paint, then clean it and then spin off all the cleaner.
 All the stuff goes into the garbage bag, not down the sink.
 If you have tried one and it broke apart on you because the plastic casing couldn't handle the abuse (usually of you pulling back too far), then let me tell you, it is worth the investment in a quality metal roller and brush spinner.

-Keywords: Gadgets, Finishes, Brushes, Cleaning, Handles, Environmental, Paint, Tools
+Keywords: Finishes, Gadgets, Brushes, Cleaning, Handles, Environmental, Paint, Tools

 Article 138